 It can sometimes be helpful to have an experienced assessor introduce the conversation about a care home, both to the person with dementia and to other family members.

 The person with dementia may be eligible for some financial assistance with their care needs.
 This will be decided as part of the same local authority social service assessment.
 If possible, the social services assessment should be completed before making enquiries about care home places, as this might influence the care home you choose.

-These assessments are routine but can be complicated, particularly the financial aspects, which will take into account all of the person with dementia’s assets and savings.
+These assessments are routine but can be complicated, particularly the financial aspects, which will take into account all of the assets the person with dementia has, including their savings.
 Don’t hesitate to ask the social worker for details about the process and the outcome.
-They will tell you if the person living with dementia is eligible for any financial help.
+They’ll tell you if the person living with dementia is eligible for any financial help.

 The Admiral Nurse Dementia Helpline can help you request the results and, if you disagree with any of their conclusions, possibly help you challenge any of the legal policies used to explain the decision of the assessment.

 Choosing the right care home for your family

 Choosing the right care home can be challenging.
 Some might cost more than you can afford.
 Some might have limited bed availability, or you might like a home that doesn’t cater for the particular needs of the person you care for.
 If they have specialist needs, they might be offered a placement in a home that isn’t close to you, which can be hard if you’re trying to visit regularly.

 Preparing a personal checklist of your requirements and wishes may be helpful for you to take during visits to potential care homes.

 Alongside this, do some research: you’ll find Care Quality Commission (CQC) reports online for each home in England.
 In Wales, this is the Care Inspectorate.
 In Northern Ireland, this is the Regulation and Quality Improvement Authority.
 In Scotland, this is the Care Inspectorate (see Sources of support).
 The ratings systems are different in each country.